bbui1997/Ansible-Lab/README.md

 It is an automation engine that runs Ansible Playbooks (yml).

 ---
-## System Setup for Linux (RHEL 6)
+## System Setup for Linux (CentOS)
 #### Prequisites
-- A fresh Linux machine
+- A fresh CentOS machine

-When starting out with a fresh Linux machine, it isn't obvious how to get everything setup.
+When starting out with a fresh CentOS machine, it isn't obvious how to get everything setup.

 #### Install Development Tools
 Development Tools include gcc, g++, make, libtool, rpmbuild, and autoconf.
 These are required to install other required software (using pip to install ansible).
 [Link here](https://tecadmin.net/install-development-tools-on-centos/)